miscco/cppPaper/Constexpr_specialized_memory_algorithms.md

 # Impact on the Standard

-This proposal is a pure library extension.
+This proposal would expand the allowed expression under constant evaluation, which is something that should be considered carefully.
+That said, the addition to core wording is highly targeted to a specific hard to missuse use case.

 # Proposed Wording